 Your child is struggling.
 Again.
-They are frustrated and taking it out on everyone around them in an uncontrolled emotional outburst.
-It might be a classic toddler tantrum, or an older child stuck in explosive patterns.
+They are frustrated and take it out on everyone around them in an uncontrolled emotional outburst.
+It might be a classic toddler tantrum or an older child stuck in explosive patterns.
 How can you turn these emotional outbursts

 into a big win?
 A win where resilience is learned and your child feels empowered and capable?

 I’ve heard a lot of encouraging stories from parents during coaching sessions, but even I was shocked at this one.

 Coaching clients Krista and Ted struggled with their anxious, intense 10-year-old daughter, Carlie, and her big, uncontrolled emotional outbursts.
 On a family ski trip, against their better judgment, they gave in and let their tired daughter go back up the ski hill, “Just one more time!” at the end of the day.

 An outburst at the top of the ski slope

 “We should have known better.
 The low point of our whole vacation was Carlie’s huge outburst on that last icy slope.”

 Can you imagine a worse place for one of Carlie’s uncontrolled emotional outbursts than at the top of a ski slope right under the chair lift – providing a little entertainment for the skiers floating overhead?

 Her parents continued, “She kept screaming over and over, ‘I can’t get down!’
 Everyone was staring at us!”